belgattitude/nuvolia-server/README.md

-# Nuvolia server factory
+# Experiment on how to create php debs.

-Produce ready-to-install deb packages for latest php on debian/ubuntu.
+Produce ready-to-install deb packages for latest php on debian/ubuntu with vagrant an puppet.

-Heavily rely on Vagrant and puppet for automatic preparation of system boxes, used for compilation and tests.
+> **Warning** Don't use it ;) it's an experiment and prefer [the ondrej/ppa repo](https://launchpad.net/~ondrej/+archive/ubuntu/php)
+> if you need to install different versions of php on Ubuntu/Debian.

 ## Requirements